Companies that Buy Life Insurance Policies

 Life Settlement Option is a broker solution, and our job is to help you understand if your policy qualifies for a life settlement, and provide an initial valuation or appraisal.
 If your expectations are in line with this appraisal, then we can talk about the steps necessary to bring your case to market.
 There is no cost for an appraisal, and it’s free to test the market as well.
 Our job is also to bring your case to a wide variety of investors and create competition so that we find the most motivated buyer, at which point you can decide to accept or decline.

-People who are looking for a list of companies that buy life insurance policies may be having a difficult time finding many.
+People who are looking for a list of companies that buy life insurance policies may be having a difficult time finding many, while others have seen a TV commercial and are looking for Coventry direct reviews.
 There are approximately 30 different investment groups, some representing large capital in the billions of dollars while some represent individual capital.
 If you went to each group individually you would have to fill out each one of their applications and go through their process and it might take months and lots of effort to shop your own policy, or if you work with a broker you can get multiple offers with one application.
 If you’re hoping to find a list of companies that buy life insurance policies you should instead be looking for a life settlement broker who has expertise in the marketplace, and should look no further.
 We’re a broker solution with great success and would be happy to help you get started with no obligation.

 Every investment group has a different level of motivation on a certain type of case at any given time because it is in fact a marketplace.
 One group may be looking for smaller policies around $250k while others are looking for only $500k+.
 One group may have a lot of policies maturing soon and need to diversify their portfolio with longer life expectancies.
 One group may have some large offers out on other cases and can’t risk adding another, while another group may have lost a few deals recently and is hungry and able to make a strong offer on your case.
 This is why it’s so important to get multiple offers on your policy before accepting one.